 - No user serviceable components are inside the device; do not attempt to repair any components inside the device. - Do not place the battery charger on wet surfaces or use in wet environments.
-Wet environments may damage the battery charger and may cause electric shock. - Use only the approved battery charger and cord set with the ventilation system.
+Wet environments may damage the battery charger and may cause electric shock. - Use only the Hillrom approved battery charger and cord set with the ventilation system.
 If an unauthorized battery charger or cord set is used with the ventilation system the system may be damaged. - The compressor's power supply must be certified to IEC 60601-1, IEC 60601-1-11, and be Class II and IP22. - If using in Extended Range or Stand-Alone Configuration (wearable configurations), make sure the clip is securely fastened to the belt and the ventilator.
-If the clip is not securely fastened to the belt or the ventilator, the ventilator may fall and be damaged. - If using in Extended Range or Stand-Alone Configuration (wearable configurations), secure the ventilator to prevent it from falling or becoming damaged. - A recommended 90-day replacement schedule for the Universal Circuit® Connector and the Breathe Pillows Entrainment Interface. - Do not use a Breathe Pillows Entrainment Interface or Universal Circuit® Connector that is cracked, odorous, broken, or kinked.
+If the clip is not securely fastened to the belt or the ventilator, the ventilator may fall and be damaged. - If using in Extended Range or Stand-Alone Configuration (wearable configurations), secure the ventilator to prevent it from falling or becoming damaged. - Hillrom recommends a 90-day replacement schedule for the Universal Circuit® Connector and the Breathe Pillows Entrainment Interface. - Do not use a Breathe Pillows Entrainment Interface or Universal Circuit® Connector that is cracked, odorous, broken, or kinked.
 If a damaged interface is used, the patient may not receive adequate respiratory therapy. - 70% isopropyl alcohol may damage the touch screen.
-When cleaning external surfaces of the ventilation system with 70% isopropyl alcohol, avoid contact with the touch screen. - Keep in a clean environment to protect the equipment from ingress of dust, lint, and pests. - Do not leave the ventilation system exposed to the sun or other sources of radiant heat, it may overheat. - Do not allow children or pets to access the ventilation system; it may become damaged. - The performance of the Life2000® Compressor has only been validated with the Life2000® Ventilator. - The Life2000® Ventilation System provides high flows up to 40 LPM which may cause drying of the airway passages.
+When cleaning external surfaces of the ventilation system with 70% isopropyl alcohol, avoid contact with the touch screen. - Keep in a clean environment to protect the equipment from ingress of dust, lint, and pests. - Do not leave the ventilation system exposed to the sun or other sources of radiant heat, it may overheat - Do not allow children or pets to access the ventilation system; it may become damaged. - The performance of the Life2000® Compressor has only been validated with the Life2000® Ventilator. - Do not connect another device to the outlet fitting on the compressor when the ventilation system is in Stationary Configuration. - Do not connect the purge tube connector to the outlet fitting on the compressor while the ventilation system is in Stationary Configuration and in use. - Using the outlet fitting while the ventilation system is delivering therapy in Stationary Configuration might decrease flow to the patient. - The Life2000 Ventilation System provides high flows up to 40 LPM which may cause drying of the airway passages.
 Alert the physician if the patient experiences air passageway drying. - The ventilator settings might not be achieved when sourced by the Life2000® Compressor when used at altitudes near or above 2500 feet, in high temperature, or in high humidity.
 If the ventilator settings cannot be achieved the patient may not receive adequate respiratory therapy and you should switch to an alternate means of ventilation. - Follow local regulations and NFPA 55 in the handling and use of oxygen cylinders.